Mac Jones Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Recent Performances

-- In last week's outing against the Titans, Jones racked up 310 yards while completing 71.9% of his passes, while tossing two touchdowns.

-- Jones added two carries for 11 yards, averaging 5.5 yards per carry in the running game.
+- He also added 11 yards on two carries, averaging 5.5 yards per carry without a touchdown.

-- Over his last three games, Jones has collected 715 passing yards (238.3 yards per game) while going 64-for-81 (79% completion percentage) and throwing six touchdowns and one interception.
+- Jones has put up 715 passing yards (238.3 per game) and has a 79% completion percentage this year (64-of-81) over his last three games, while throwing six touchdowns and one interception.

 Jones' New England Teammates